 At the top center of the computer model, the globe will default to “What did Earth look like ‘170 million’ years ago.”
 Change it to 500 million years ago.

 Click on “display options” in the upper left-hand corner.
-Click only the “equator” and all other options off.
+Click only the “show equator” and all other options off.
 Please note where the equator is located on the globe.
 This will be used as a frame of reference when analyzing positions of the continents and oceans.

-In the upper right-hand corner, type in “Hartford, CT,” the largest city to Dinosaur State Park in Rocky Hill, CT.
+In the upper right-hand corner, type in “Hartford, CT,” the largest city closest to Dinosaur State Park in Rocky Hill, CT.

 As a class, describe this globe, specifically: